CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   methods, collect their return values to a list and finally return the list.

-Only the first two are currently used in `korp.py`.
+Only the first two are currently used in `korp` modules.

 ## Limitations and deficiencies